yc015/yc015/README.md

 ### Welcome! :raised_hands:

 This is Yida!
-A young fella :man_student: with an active mind 	:brain: that aspires to make technology and data more accessible through intelligent systems and visualization tools.
+A young fella :man_student: with an active mind :brain: that aspires to make data more intelligible through intelligent systems and visualization tools.

 I am the developer of [KALMUS Color Toolkit](https://github.com/KALMUS-Color-Toolkit/KALMUS), a software that helps film analysts to probe :mag: the color palette of their favorite movies :film_strip:. [![KALMUS Download Badge](https://img.shields.io/pypi/dm/kalmus)](https://pypi.org/project/kalmus/)